python-rope/rope/README.txt

 and fail when doing refactorings that need to know the type of objects in the source code (specially for relatively large projects).  rope tries to provide a rich set of refactorings.
-Some of the refactorings require type inferencing which is described later.
+Some of the refactorings require type inference which is described later.

 Auto Completion
 ---------------